 First of all, if you are new to Disney vacation planning, check out my guide – Disney World Tips for First Timers.
 If you would like some general Disney Fastpass tips, I suggest you read my post – Disney World Fastpass Secrets.

 Going to Disney doesn’t have to break the bank.
-Check out these tips on how to do Disney on a budget, and read these reviews on the Disney Value Resorts to make your decision about where you’re going to stay.
+Check out these tips on how to do Disney on a budget, and read these reviews on the Disney Value Resorts and Disney Moderate Resorts to make your decision about where you’re going to stay.
 It may make sense to stay off-site, if you are considering staying nearby, check out these options on the best family resorts in Orlando.
 If you are looking for what items to bring on your next Disney adventure, check out my Disney packing list.

 PRO TIP – ARRIVE 30 MIN.
 BEFORE THE PARK OPENS.
 If you are staying on property and